Update: Can Pets Get The Coronavirus?

 During this time, we can start practicing Cesar’s “No touch, no talk, no eye contact” rule, which states: If you see a dog walking and want to pet them, talk to the human first, so the animal has a chance to sniff you out.
 Also, avoid standing too close to the pet.
 “Try to leave at least four feet between you before getting permission to approach.”
 But, in this case, we would have to minus the contact completely until social isolation is lifted.

-The real danger for pets isn't the virus itself.
-The risk is how prepared a pet owner is in case of an emergency.
+The real danger for pets isn’t the virus itself.
+The risk is how prepared a pet guardian is in case of an emergency.

 It’s unknown which states will have to go into complete isolation.
 In the meantime, we advise you to create an emergency plan for your pet(s).